 You Might Also Like: Healthcare Management vs. Hospital Management

 Hospital administrators must stay up to date with new healthcare laws and regulations, as well as medical and technological advances.
 A hospital administrator’s interpersonal skills come into use when supervising and mentoring staff, communicating with the community and interfacing with governing boards.

 Do Hospital Administrators Need to Be Licensed?

 Hospital administrators are not required to be licensed.
 Those who are interested in obtaining a board certification in healthcare management can do so through the American College of Healthcare Executives website.
 The test covers concepts related to finance, human resources, organizational structure, management and business.
 A bachelor’s and/or a master’s and some years of field experience are important requirements to register for the evaluation.

 Because healthcare is a 24/7 industry, these professionals may work flexible hours at times, and travel to conferences or among satellite facilities may be required.
 Apart from big hospital facilities, hospital administrators can work for:

 - Rehabilitation facilities

 - Outpatient care locations

 Hospital administrators may choose to be a generalist or specialist.
-Generalists are typically responsible for managing an entire facility, while specialists are in charge of operations in a specific department such as human resources or finance.
+Generalists are typically responsible for managing an entire facility, while specialists oversee operations in a specific department such as human resources or finance.
 Specialization can depend on experience and education.

-At the administrator level, most healthcare employers generally require a master’s degree plus a number of years of experience.
+At the administrator level, healthcare employers generally require a master’s degree plus several years of experience.
 Candidates for hospital administrator jobs may have knowledge of health services administration, public health or long-term care administration.